33rd Battalion (Australia): World War I

 Raised for service during World War I as part of the all-volunteer 1st Australian Imperial Force (AIF), the 33rd Battalion was formed in Australian in January 1916 as part of an expansion of the AIF that took place after the Gallipoli campaign.
 The majority of the battalion's personnel came from the New England region of New South Wales and as a result the 33rd Battalion came to be known unofficially as "New England's Own". and then the "Northern Battalion".
 Along with the 34th, 35th and 36th Battalions, all of which were raised from New South Wales, the 33rd formed the 9th Brigade of the Australian 3rd Division.
 Consisting of four companies, initially the battalion was formed along regional lines: 'A' Company was made from recruits drawn from Armidale and Tamworth; 'B' Company from Walcha, Uralla, Barraba, Bingara, New South Wales, and Manilla; 'C' Company from Narrabri, Moree, and Inverell; and 'D' Company from Glen Innes, Guyra, and Tenterfield.
 With an authorised strength of 1,023 men, the battalion's first commanding officer was Lieutenant Colonel Benjamin Frederick Parker, who fell ill soon after being given command.
 Major Leslie Morshead was then given the command of the 33rd Battalion, and was the sole commanding officer while the battalion was on active-service.
 He later reached the rank of lieutenant general and commanded an Australian corps against the Japanese during World War II.
 After undertaking initial training at the showgrounds in Armidale, the battalion moved to Maitland, where they concentrated with the rest of the 9th Brigade.
-On 3 May 1916, the battalion entrained for Sydney, where they embarked upon the HMAT Marathon.
+On 3 May 1916 the battalion entrained for Sydney, where they embarked upon HMAT Marathon.
 Although originally it had been intended that they would go to Egypt, en route the battalion was redirected to the United Kingdom.